KieuTran311/customer-segmentation-rfm/README.md

 ## What I did

-- Cleaned the data first: dropped cancelled orders (negative Quantity), rows with no Customer_ID and rows where Price wasn't a valid number (`TRY_CONVERT` handled that)
+- Cleaned the data first: dropped cancelled orders (negative Quantity), rows with no Customer_ID and rows where Price wasn't a valid number (`TRY_CONVERT` handled that).
 - Made `TotalAmount = Quantity * Price`
-- Calculated Recency (`DATEDIFF` from each customer's last purchase to the most recent date in the whole dataset), Frequency (`COUNT(DISTINCT Invoice)`) and Monetary (`SUM(TotalAmount)`) per customer
+- Calculated Recency (`DATEDIFF` from each customer's last purchase to the most recent date in the whole dataset), Frequency (`COUNT(DISTINCT Invoice)`) and Monetary (`SUM(TotalAmount)`) per customer.
 - Scored each of R/F/M into 5 buckets with `NTILE(5)`, I added `Customer_ID` as a tiebreaker in the `ORDER BY` to keep the `NTILE(5)` results consistent when values are tied.
-- Used `CASE WHEN` on the three scores to assign a segment name (VIP, Loyal, At Risk, Churn, New Customer, Potential or Others if none of the rules fit)
+- Used `CASE WHEN` on the three scores to assign a segment name (VIP, Loyal, At Risk, Churn, New Customer, Potential or Others if none of the rules fit).

 ### Checking whether the segments made sense

-I ran a quick sanity check: average Recency/Frequency/Monetary per segment to see if e.g. VIP customers actually look like VIPs and not just some random group.
+I performed a quick check: I calculated the average Recency, Frequency, and Monetary values for each segment to see whether, for example, VIP customers actually looked like VIPs rather than just a random group.

 | Segment | Avg Recency (days) | Avg Frequency (orders) | Avg Monetary |
 |---|---:|---:|---:|